 - Social Policy

 Five graduate-level courses are required in the area of your chosen concentration.
-In the MPA Course Guide, you will find a variety of courses that have been identified by concentration, which build on the foundation courses taken and give more depth in a chosen area.
+In the concentrations page, you will find a representative list of courses that have been identified by concentration, which build on the foundation courses taken and give more depth in a chosen area.

 In addition to the total of fourteen foundation and concentration courses, you choose two additional courses specifically geared toward strengthening your professional capabilities.
 Many Fellows take a capstone course in either the fall or the spring semester of their second year to fulfill their professional writing requirement.
 Other Fellows choose to take an independent study or directed reading course with a faculty member for researching and writing either a professional report or a thesis, done in lieu of the capstone project.